Azure-Samples/Cognitive-Speech-TTS/CustomVoice-API-Samples/Java/README.md

     -gvs,--getvoicesynthesis
     -h,--hosturl <arg>              i.e. https://centralindia.customvoice.api.speech.microsoft.com
-    -s,--subscriptionkey <arg>      The Speech service subscription key
+    -s,--subscriptionkey <arg>      The Speech service subscription key [Optional]
+    -sk,--skip <arg>                The skip filter of the voice synthesis -st,--status <arg>              The status filter of the voice synthesis query, could be NotStarted/Running/Succeeded/Failed
+    -te,--timeend <arg>             The timeend filter of the voice synthesis query, like 2020-05-01 15:26:21 -tp,--top <arg>                 The top filter of the voice synthesis query, should be a interger value -ts,--timestart <arg>           The timestart filter of the voice synthesis query, like 2020-05-15 15:26:21
 ```
 * Get Voice Synthesis by Id
 ```